charlielee/boats-animator/README.md

 Boats Animator is a free stop motion animation program, that rocks!
 It is available for Windows, macOS and Linux.

-* **High Resolution Capture** - Capture high resolution images from webcams, including 1080p and beyond!
+- **High Resolution Capture** - Capture high resolution images from webcams, including 1080p and beyond!
-* **Instant Playback** - Instantly preview your captured frames.
+- **Instant Playback** - Instantly preview your captured frames.
 There's no need to wait for them to process.
-* **Handy Guides** - Simplify creating your animation with tools such as onion skinning, gridlines and aspect ratio masks.
+- **Handy Guides** - Simplify creating your animation with tools such as onion skinning, gridlines and aspect ratio masks.
-* **Export Video** - Share your animation by exporting it to a video file or "conforming" the image files for use in video editing software.
+- **Export Video** - Share your animation by exporting it to a video file or "conforming" the image files for use in video editing software.

+> **Important**
+> This project is currently undergoing a complete rewrite to use React, TypeScript and Electron.
+As a result, the `master` branch is missing many features from the last released version.
+Check the [GitHub Project](https://github.com/users/charlielee/projects/1) to keep up on progress.

 ## Downloads